 Along Millstone Trail near the bay, a millstone is left over from the 17th century, when Dutch settlers used the water for tide mills to grind wheat into flour.

 The bay was given its name sometime in the 1850s, when horse-rendering plants still surrounded the beach.
 From the New York Times: "Dead Horse Bay sits at the western edge of a marshland once dotted by more than two dozen horse-rendering plants, fish oil factories and garbage incinerators.
-From the 1850's until the 1930's, the carcasses of dead horses and other animals from New York City streets were used to manufacture glue, fertilizer and other products at the site.
+From the 1850s until the 1930s, the carcasses of dead horses and other animals from New York City streets were used to manufacture glue, fertilizer and other products at the site.
 The chopped-up, boiled bones were later dumped into the water.
 The squalid bay, then accessible only by boat, was reviled for the putrid fumes that hung overhead."
-As the car industry grew, horse and buggies -- thus horse carcasses -- became scarce, and by the 1920s, there was only one rendering plant left.
+As the car industry grew, horses and buggies – thus horse carcasses – became scarce, and by the 1920s there was only one rendering plant left.

-Thousands upon thousands of bottles, broken and intact, many over 100 years old litter the shore.
-Though other hardy bits of trash pepper this beach of glass: leather shoe soles, rusty telephones, and scores of unidentifiable pieces of metal and plastic.
+Thousands upon thousands of bottles, broken and intact, many over 100 years old, litter the shore.
+Other hardy bits of trash pepper this beach of glass: leather shoe soles, rusty telephones, and scores of unidentifiable pieces of metal and plastic.
 The beach is usually empty, conjuring a quiet, eerie post-doomsday kind of scene that is the perfect setting for scavenging another era's trash.

 We explored Dead Horse Bay with Underwater New York on Obscura Day - March 20th, 2010.
 Photos, stories and more here